Parent page: Getting Familiar with the Altium Design Environment

-To add a new To-Do item, right-click within the panel and choose the Add Project

-  To-Do Item entry from the subsequent context menu that appears.
-The Edit To-Do

-  Item dialog will open.
+To add a new To-Do item, right-click within the panel and choose the Add Project To-Do Item entry from the subsequent context menu that appears.
+The Edit To-Do Item dialog will open.

-  Use this dialog to enter suitable text pertaining to the task that needs to be

-  carried out for the project.
-Use the available fields in the dialog to define a

-  Priority, Owner, and Category for the task.
-After defining the item as required,

-  click OK to add the new item to the panel.
+Use this dialog to enter suitable text for the task that must be carried out for the project.
+Use the available fields in the dialog to define a task's Priority, Owner, and Category.
+After defining the item as required, click OK to add the new item to the panel.

 Adding Document-level To-Do Items

 Document-level To-Do items are added to a text-based source document (e.g., VHDL file, Constraint file, Embedded Source code document, etc.).
 Before adding any items, ensure that the required document is active in the design editor window and that this document belongs to the project whose overall To-Do items you are currently defining.

 To add a new To-Do item, place the text cursor at the required position within the document at which you wish to place a To-Do item, right-click and choose the Add To-Do Item entry from the subsequent pop-up menu that appears.
 The Edit To-Do Item dialog appears.
 Use this dialog to enter suitable text pertaining to the task that must be carried out in the document.
 Use the available fields in the dialog to define a Priority, Owner and Category for the task (e.g., Formatting pass, Code Review pass, etc.).
 After defining the To-Do item as required, click OK to close the dialog and return focus to the current document.
 An entry for the To-Do item will appear in the To-Do panel and also at the point marked by the current text cursor position.
 The entry will appear as a comment (between the comment delimiter(s) defined for that document type), including the actual text for the item and a unique identifier, as shown in the image below.